Media Release 30 April 2019

 The Complaints Board reiterated their statements from the earlier decision which said that the advertisement “did not contain anything indecent, exploitative or degrading, did not cause fear or distress and was socially responsible” and “it was not likely to mislead consumers.”

 “At a time when New Zealand’s mental health system is bursting at the seams, we should go no further and legitimise a mind-altering product which will simply add to social harm?
-It’s patently obvious to most people that legalisation will increase its use, and harm,” says Bob McCoskrie, National Director of Family First NZ.
+It’s patently obvious to most people that legalisation will increase its use, and harm,” says a spokesperson for the SayNopeToDope campaign.

 The latest study on the effects of marijuana, published in the February edition of JAMA Psychiatry, summarised 11 studies comprising 23,317 individuals.
 The research said, “the high prevalence of adolescents consuming cannabis generates a large number of young people who could develop depression and suicidality attributable to cannabis.
 This is an important public health problem and concern.”